The name Buddand is Anglo-Saxon

 Early Notables of the Buddand family (pre 1700)

-(1584-1655), an English politician who sat in the House of Commons at various times between 1614 and 1629, supported the Royalist cause in the English Civil War; John Button (died 1665), an English...
-Another 99 words (7 lines of text) are included under the topic Early Buddand Notables in all our PDF Extended History products and printed products wherever possible.
+(1584-1655), an English politician who sat in the House of Commons at various times between 1614 and 1629, supported the Royalist cause in the English Civil War; John Button (died 1665), an English politician who sat in the House of Commons between 1625 and 1648, he fought on the Parliamentary side in the...
+Another 79 words (6 lines of text) are included under the topic Early Buddand Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Buddand family to Ireland